 When I was in school, geysers never failed to make it to geography class.
 According to National Geographic, geysers are a “kind of hot spring that is under pressure and erupts, sending jets of water and steam into the air.”

-A rare natural phenomena, it happens in a few place on earth, usually near active volcano areas.
+A rare natural phenomenon, it happens in a few places on earth, usually near active volcano areas.
 Strokkur geyser is one of the most reliable as it erupts around every 10 minutes reaching 30, sometimes 40, meters, so it’s always popular among tourists.
 It’s already on my list.

 4. To see the Icelandic capital, Reykjavik